-Prospective research into de-instutionalization and regionalizing responsibilities on social relief and protected living in municipalities
+Prospective research into the de-institutionalization and regionalization of social relief and protected living responsibilities within municipalities

-On 5 October 2017, it has been decided to postpone the decision and to allow as pre-conditions for ambulantisering: the availability of affordable rental housing and variety of types of housing; debt assistance, income and participation to support recovery; recovery-oriented treatment in the area; ensuring a quality and reactive support; presence of a system of (early) identification and nuisance approach; sustainable cooperation between municipality and insurers and commitment to self-management, expertise and informal care.
+As of October 5th, 2017, pre-conditions for the implementation of ambulatory care include the availability of affordable and varied types of rental housing; debt assistance, income, and participation to support recovery; recovery-oriented treatment accessible within the area; ensuring quality and reactive support; developing a system of (early) identification and nuisance minimization; sustainable cooperation between municipality and insurers and, commitment to self-management, expertise and informal care.

-Since the purpose of this research is to ultimately find out what it takes to administratively facilitate this cultural innovation change and to achieve inclusive living or ambulantisering in order to improve the clients quality of life, we asked ourselves the following questions:
+Since the aim of this research is to better understand how local governance may facilitate innovation and cultural change as well as achieve inclusive living or ambulatory care in order to improve the clients’ quality of life, we asked ourselves the following questions:

-- To what extent can ambulantisering be implemented locally in 388 municipalities (e.g. training place among care users; collaboration with users)?
-This database is a source of learning and knowledge sharing.
+- To what extent is ambulantization shaped locally in 388 municipalities (e.g., is a needs assessment conducted among care users; is there collaboration with users)?
+The database to be built with this information will be a source of learning and knowledge exchange.

-- In what way do local authorities and involved stakeholders (Social support acts, policymakers, housing companies, mental health care, police) could implement the ambulantisering?
+- How do local governments and stakeholders (social care professionals, policymakers, housing corporations, mental health clinics, police) implement ambulantization?

-- What are the outcomes at this local level?
-How are they valued from different stakeholder perspectives and clients/care users?
+- What are the results at the local level?
+And how are they valued from different stakeholder perspectives, with clients/care users?

-- To what extent do these contextual processes and the cooperation (participation and partnership) between local authorities and affected stakeholders explain the outcomes of the policy?
-What works ‘well’ and which ‘best practices’ can be separated?
+- To what extent do these contextual processes and the cooperation (participation and partnership) between local governments and stakeholders explain the outcomes?
+What works ‘well’ and what ‘best’ practices can be identified?

-1. From January 1st2018, guidelines description of the characteristics of the regional visions (explicitly and including the perspective of end users), which are then written together with regional municipalities (data collection for management purposes).
+- From January 1st, 2018, guidelines description of the characteristics of the regional visions (explicitly and including the perspective of end-users), which are then written together with regional municipalities (data collection for management purposes).

-3. From September 2018, discussing and establishing the intended results, monitoring and evaluating of the outcomes (and non-expected side effects) from different stakeholder perspectives.
+- From September 2018, discussing and establishing the intended results, monitoring and evaluating the outcomes (and non-expected side effects) from different stakeholder perspectives.

-4. Interim evaluation and repeating these steps with case studies by other municipalities, cooperatively determining what works ‘well’ and describing and sharing the best practices.
+- Repeated interim feedback provision using and contrasting case studies from other municipalities, cooperatively determining what works ‘well’ – describing and sharing “best practices”.

-The research suggested here has a length of action of five years and can count on the support of municipalities, suppliers, insurers and clients.
+The research project will be carried out over a period of five years and can count on the support of municipalities, service providers, insurers, and clients.

 Time investment requested